 HOW JEWS AND PROTESTANTS CAME TO REJECT THEM

 Of course, the Jewish rejection of the Apocrypha had to start sometime before they were officially removed by the Masoretes.
-Sure enough, the earliest “church fathers” recorded that the first two centuries following Yehoshua’s (Jesus’) death and resurrection, the Jews has started removing books from the Bible – especially ones that prophecy (or might be prophesying) Yehoshua.
+Sure enough, the earliest “church fathers” recorded that in the first two centuries following Yehoshua’s (Jesus’) death and resurrection, the Jews has started removing books from the Bible – especially ones that prophesy (or might be prophesying) Yehoshua.
 It was even recorded that the Book of Isaiah was almost removed!

 (Incidentally, many critics of the Apocrypha will eagerly point out Jerome’s skepticism, but always neglect to mention his later change of heart.)

 However, during the Protestant Reformation, Martin Luther tried to use the anti-Catholic sentiment as an excuse to defy Biblical commandment and remove books from the Bible.
 He attempted to remove Hebrews, James, Jude and Revelation because they contradicted his personal beliefs.
 At the same time, he removed a number of widely-accepted books of the “Old Testament” and removed them to a section he called “the Apocrypha”, as he decided he didn’t like them either.
 He also tried to remove the Book of Esther, because without the original “additions”, there is no mention of God in the book (although there is in the original “long” version).
 (What circular thinking.
 “I’ll remove half of this book, the half mentioning God.
 Now, since the remaining half doesn’t mention God, I’ll remove that as well.”)
-However, like his attempted removal of the New Testament books, his attempted removal of Esther met with too much popular opposition (once a regularly recurring problem when attempting to remove books from the Bible).
+However, like his attempted removal of the New Testament books, his attempted removal of Esther met with too much popular opposition (once a problem when attempting to remove books from the Bible).

 THE CHURCH FATHERS